 - Breaking and entering, theft, larceny.

-When you do a criminal history search, usually won’t learn if they has had any infractions like moving violations:
+When you do a criminal history search, usually won’t learn if they have had any infractions like moving violations:

 - Minor infractions or moving violations.